Skip to content

 Minerals

-When we think of minerals, the first thing that comes to mind are the perfect crystals that are on display in museums or in private collections.
+When we think of minerals, the first thing that probably comes to mind are the perfect crystals that are on display in museums or in private collections.
 Transparent gems with beautiful colors, peculiar shapes and properties instill a sense of marvel but they look as nothing more than some extravagant item from some exotic location.
 This conclusion is wrong: minerals are everywhere around and within us and shape our lives in infinite ways.
 Our bones and teeth are made of minerals.
 Our houses, the soil they are built on, the interior of the Earth: all minerals.
 Even the items around us: the medicines we take, the computer I am using to write, my home appliances, cutlery, ceramics, pencils etc. – they all consist of synthetic minerals, repurposed minerals, or materials extracted from minerals.

 Many of us do not even realise how much we depend on minerals as a species.
 Our ability to extract resources from the Earth shaped our whole history and prehistory, from when we were hunter-gatherers to when we learnt to use minerals to produce more and more advanced items, from flint spearheads, to bronze and iron utensils, to Lithium batteries, computers, and phones containing silicon, metals, and Coltan.
 Despite our advancements, our whole existence relies on one meter of topsoil with the right mixture of clay minerals and organic matters to sustain crops.
 We live in a world made of solids, where we use solids to live.